mccrowjp/rRNA_pipeline/README.md

 | rrna.swarm.purity.pdf | plot of swarm purity |

 (multiple paired FASTQ base filename *'fqbase1'*, and single output base filename *'rrna'*)

+In the case of 16S, files are split into two groups: those that are classified as plastid, and those that are not (determined by *'rrna.swarm.ggsearch'*).
+The non-plastid rows/sequences are written over the base *'rrna'* files, and the plastid 16S rows/sequences are written to a separate set of files, *'rrna.plastid'*, and swarm OTUs are re-classified by the phytoRef database.

 Installation
 ------------